Sophisticated investors: investing in startups

 Startups are an illiquid investment, meaning the investor’s stake can’t swiftly be sold.
 But when the exit signs are flashing, the investor’s patience can really pay off.
-The returns available from a startup investment vary widely from business to business.
+The returns available with venture capital vary widely from business to business.
 According to the largest study into angel investment, the average return rate is 2.6 times the initial investment (or a 27 percent annual rate of return) with a 3.5-year path to exit.

 The 2012 US study followed 539 angel investors and 1,130 exits, including closures, and was led by Willamette University’s Robert Wiltbank and Warren Boeker, of Washington University.

 The proportion of startups that result in closure, and therefore a zero return to the investor, meanwhile, is much disputed.
 Research suggests that it may be a lot lower than popular startup rhetoric suggests, however.